We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Treatment for allergies depends on your triggers and the severity of your symptoms.
 Allergy avoidance is often enough to improve your quality of life.
 Once you know the substances you’re allergic to, you can take steps to prevent contact with them.

-The team at New York Specialty Clinics offers several other allergy treatments, including prescription medication, immunotherapy, and emergency epinephrine.
+The New York Medical Vascular Care team offers several other allergy treatments, including prescription medication, immunotherapy, and emergency epinephrine.

-If allergies keep you from living your ideal life, schedule an appointment at New York Specialty Clinics.
+If allergies keep you from living your ideal life, schedule an appointment at New York Medical Vascular Care.
 Call the office nearest you, or book online today.